Data Policy

-In the following, we inform you about the processing of your personal data by us and the claims and rights to which you are entitled according to the data protection regulations, in particular the European Data Protection Regulation (DSGVO).
+In the following, we inform you about the processing of your personal data by us and the claims and rights to which you are entitled under the data protection regulations, in particular the European General Data Protection Regulation (GDPR).

-This data protection information informs you about the type, scope and purpose of the processing of personal data within our website (hereinafter “website”).
-The data protection information applies regardless of the domains, platforms and devices used (e.g. desktop, mobile, etc.).
+This data protection information informs you about the nature, scope and purpose of the processing of personal data within our website (hereinafter “website”).
+The privacy information applies regardless of the domains, platforms and devices used (e.g. desktop, mobile, etc.).

-Personal data in the sense of the GDPR are all data that can be related to you personally, e.g. name, address, email addresses, user behavior.
+Personal data in the sense of the GDPR is all data that can be related to you personally, e.g. name, address, e-mail addresses, user behavior.
 Which data is processed in detail and how it is used depends largely on the services used by us.

 We use various other terms in our data protection information in the sense of the GDPR.
-These include terms such as processing, restriction of processing, profiling, pseudonymization, controller, processor, recipient, third party, consent, supervisory authority and international organization.
-You can find corresponding definitions for these terms in Art.
-4 GDPR.
+This includes terms such as processing, restriction of processing, profiling, pseudonymization, controller, processor, recipient, third party, consent, supervisory authority, and international organization.
+Article 4 of the GDPR provides definitions for these terms.

 Who is responsible for data processing and whom can I contact?